missing cover art

 EngineThe original game engine itself was created by Terence Bordelon, who wrote the physics engine, animation, renderer, and gameplay mechanics and artist Phil Zucco who created all art content found in the game.
 This resulted in the "Location Based" version that was found in the Sony Metreon and in Jillian's nationwide.

 The game was then converted to run on home PCs which resulted in the version you see here, and was a repackaging of the original engine.
-Despite this fact, the new producer given this task decided to place the name of the original technical architect whose code drives the entire game under "Special Thanks" in the credits.

 Related Web Sites

 - HyperBowl (Official HyperBowl product page linking to the App Store, reviews, YouTube videos, Facebook page, and Twitter feed.
 Also includes a browser version of the game.)

 - HyperBowl Facebook page (Facebook fan page for HyperBowl - features latest news, videos, screenshots, fan discussion and questions.)

 There are no game credits on file for this release of the game.
 Everything in MobyGames is contributable by users.